xs-es/ucc/README.md

 <!-- comment used to strip this section from being added to the docs build-->
 ## How does UCC stack up?

 UCC seeks to provide an end-to-end compiler that works well for the majority of the users out of the box.
-Today, this is achieved by building on and customizing [Qiskit](https://github.com/Qiskit/qiskit) transpiler passes.
-To ensure these customizations improve performance and meet user needs, we regularly run benchmarks comparing UCC against the latest versions of leading quantum compiler frameworks across a range of circuits.
+Today, this is achieved by running a particular subset of [Qiskit](https://github.com/Qiskit/qiskit) transpiler passes.
+To ensure we continue to improve performance and meet user needs, we regularly run benchmarks comparing UCC against the latest versions of leading quantum compiler frameworks across a range of circuits.
 Here’s the latest:
 ![alt text](benchmarks/latest_compiler_benchmarks_by_circuit.png)

 In addition to raw compilation stats, we simulate the compiled circuits with a noisy density matrix simulation to see how each compiler impacts performance.